livz/livz.github.io/_posts/2017-06-25-the technical-interview-part-2.md

 5. **Errors**
     * An interview challenge can be clear and well written or it can fall short of expectations (to put it mildly) in this area.
 Whatever the case may be, this tells something about the person who wrote it.
     * The first type of errors are grammar errors.
 Not the end of the world but still.
-    * Secondly and more important, if you find technical errors, or errors the context, things that don’t add up, it would be a good thing to flag this with your interviewer.
+    * Secondly and more important, if you find technical errors, or errors within the context, things that don’t add up, this should be a good thing to flag this with your interviewer.
     * If somebody cannot invest time in doing a proper review of the exercises before releasing them, it seems legitimate to ask, why would you?

 Bottom line is, from a candidate’s perspective, it all boils down to a few simple things: